smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata.md

 The basic Privacy Pass issuance protocols as specified in {{BASIC-PROTOCOL}} and resulting tokens convey only a single bit of information: whether or not the token is valid.
-However, it is possible for tokens to be issued with additional information aggreed upon by Client, Attester, and Issuer during issuance.
+However, it is possible for tokens to be issued with additional information agreed upon by Client, Attester, and Issuer during issuance.
 This information, sometimes referred to as public metadata, allows Privacy Pass applications to encode deployment-specific information that is necessary for their use case.